Key Man Insurance

 If your organization wants to protect itself financially from the potential losses associated with the death of important executives, you should begin to shop for key man policies.

 First, make a list of the different people at your organization whose lives you need to ensure.
 Determine what each individual’s death could cost your business in terms of lost revenue and new expenditures.
-Then, shop for a key man insurance policy that will allow you to recover these losses in the form of the death benefit.
+Then, Purchase a policy for everyone you consider irreplaceable.
+That way, if the worst happens, your business will be able to stay afloat.

 You may also like...